stain/ro-crate-paper/manuscript.md

 1. Start a skeleton data management plan based on an existing RO-Crate dataset, e.g. from an RO-Crate from WorkflowHub.
 2. Instantiate an RO-Crate based on a data management plan.

-An important difference here is that data management plans are (ideally) written in advance of data production, while RO-Crates are typically created to describe data after it has been generated.
+An important nuance here is that data management plans are (ideally) written in advance of data production, while RO-Crates are typically created to describe data after it has been generated.
 This approach shows the importance of _templating_ to make both tasks more automatable and achievable, and how RO-Crate can fit into earlier stages of the research life cycle.

 ## Institutional data repositories – Harvard Data Commons {#institutionalrepos}

 \label{sec:institutionalrepos}

-The concept of a Data Commons for research collaboration was originally defined as "cyber-infrastructure that co-locates data, storage, and computing infrastructure with commonly used tools for analysing and sharing data to create an interoperable resource for the research community" [@doi:10.1109/MCSE.2016.92].
-More recently, it was established to integrate active data-intensive research with data management and archival best practices.
-It facilitates research by providing computational infrastructure where researchers can use, share and store data, software, workflows and other digital artefacts used in their studies.
+The concept of a **Data Commons** for research collaboration was originally defined as _"cyber-infrastructure that co-locates data, storage, and computing infrastructure with commonly used tools for analysing and sharing data to create an interoperable resource for the research community"_ [@doi:10.1109/MCSE.2016.92].
+More recently, Data Commons has been established to mean integration of active data-intensive research with data management and archival best practices, along with a supporting computational infrastructure.
 Furthermore, the Commons feature tools and services, such as computation clusters and storage for scalability, data repositories for disseminating and preserving regular, but also large or sensitive datasets, and other research assets.
 Multiple initiatives were undertaken to create Data Commons on national, research, and institutional levels.
 For example, the [Australian Research Data Commons (ARDC)](https://ardc.edu.au) [@doi:10.5334/dsj-2019-044] is a national initiative that enables local researchers and industries to access computing infrastructure, training, and curated datasets for data-intensive research.
 NCI’s [Genomic Data Commons](https://gdc.cancer.gov/) (GDC) [@doi:10.1182/blood-2017-03-735654] provides the cancer research community with access to a vast volume of genomic and clinical data.
 Initiatives such as [Research Data Alliance (RDA) Global Open Research Commons](https://www.rd-alliance.org/groups/global-open-research-commons-ig) propose standards on the implementation of Data Commons to avoid them becoming "data silos" and enable interoperability from one Data Commons to another.

 **Harvard Data Commons** [@doi:10.7557/5.5422] aims to address data access and reuse challenges of cross-disciplinary research within a research institution.
 It brings together multiple institutional schools, libraries, computing centres and the [Harvard Dataverse data repository.](https://dataverse.harvard.edu/) [Dataverse](https://dataverse.org/) [@doi:10.1045/january2011-crosas] is a free and open-source software platform to archive, share and cite research data.
 The Harvard Dataverse repository is the largest of 70 installations worldwide, containing over 100K datasets with about 1M data files.
 Toward the goal of facilitating collaboration and data discoverability and management within the university, Harvard Data Commons has the following primary objectives: